soborg/travToAnki/README.md

 # What's New

+## v2.4 (2025-12-03)

+- add full-auto mode for creating cards for a complete level (Intermediate and beyond).
+Navigate to an Intermediate (or above) level, be sure to stay on the top-level, then use the 'Full Level Auto' to let it collect a complete level.
+- will attempt to create target decks in Anki if it doesn't already exist.
+- Use `AUTO` in the target deck name to let the script autodetect.
+For example `Master::AUTO` for cards in the `771-780` section of level 42, will put the card into this target deck: `Master::Phase 6 - Intermediate (37-58)::Level 42::771-780`.
+- images should now be properly included for vocab and sentence notes.
+- attempts to self-heal sentences when the keyword is not highlighted in the sentence.
+- better detection of which parts of the Traverse cards goes into Top-Down Words and Usage sections of the created Anki card.
+- better detection of Production and Recall sentence cards.

 ## V2.3 (2025-11-25)

 - Improve automation stability, add a stop button to stop processing further.
 Delay between each card in this process is up to 12 seconds, to account for Traverse's exceptionally slow loading of note assets/links.